-- 1. Implement preventive health visits and screening services for members aged 21 years and older - 2.
-Ensure the Georgia Families (GF) and the Georgia Families 360° (GF360°) Programs increase EPSDT screening ratios to 80% - 3.
-Collaborate with the GF and GF 360° Programs to increase dental preventive services to 60% utilization - 4.
-Ensure the GF and the GF 360° programs achieve child and adolescent immunization rates at or above the HEDIS 90th percentile - 5.
-Implement payment for smoking cessation counseling codes - 6.
-Collaborate with the GF program, the GF 360° program, the GAAAP and the GAAFP to increase providers' compliance with Bright Futures screening components
+- 1. Implement preventive health visits and screening services for members aged 21 years and older. - 2.
+Monitor the Georgia Families (GF) and the Georgia Families 360° (GF360°) Programs' quarterly 416 reports to ensure the EPSDT screening ratios achieve the 80% target rate. - 3.
+Collaborate with the GF and GF 360° Programs to increase dental preventive services to 60% utilization. - 4.
+Ensure the GF and the GF 360° programs achieve child and adolescent immunization rates at or above the HEDIS 90th percentile.

-- 7. Collaborate with the GF and the GF 360° programs to increase lead screening rates - 8.
-Ensure DCH policies allow members to have medically necessary access to therapy services in the community and school settings
+- 5. Implement provider payment for the smoking cessation counseling codes to promote utilization of this service. - 6.
+Collaborate with the GF and the GF 360° programs, the Georgia Chapter of the AAP (GAAAP) and the Georgia Chapter of the AAFP (GAAFP) to increase providers' compliance with Bright Futures screening components. - 7.
+Collaborate with the GF and the GF 360° programs to increase lead screening rates. - 8.
+Ensure DCH policies allow members to have medically necessary access to therapy services in the community and school settings.